modryn-studio/futures_prop_tool/docs/futures_prop_firm_funnel.md

 **Body:**

-Hey [First Name],
+Hey {{ first_name }},

 Let's say you pass the evaluation.
 Congrats — but the game changes.

 **3 things that trip up newly funded traders:**

 **1. Drawdown rules often get STRICTER**
-- [Firm Name] uses [EOD vs intraday] in evaluation
+- Many firms use end-of-day drawdown in evaluation
-- In funded account, it switches to [X]
+- In funded account, it switches to intraday trailing (much tighter)
-- Many traders pass eval, then blow funded account Week 1
+- Traders pass eval, then blow funded account Week 1

 **2. Payout rules have hidden requirements**
-- You need [X] trading days before first payout
+- Most firms require 5-10 trading days before first payout
-- You must maintain [buffer amount] above drawdown
+- You must maintain buffer above drawdown threshold
-- Missing this = payout denied
+- Missing this by $1 = payout denied

 **3. The mental shift is real**
-- Evaluation = "just pass, I can reset"
+- Evaluation = "just pass, I can reset if needed"
 - Funded = "this is my business, I can't blow it"
 - Overconfidence post-pass is the #1 killer